srgrr/gombinatorics/README.md

-# Gombinatorics 🎲 & 🐑 (da)
+# Gombinator

 [![Go Report Card](https://goreportcard.com/badge/github.com/srgrr/gombinatorics)](https://goreportcard.com/report/github.com/srgrr/gombinatorics)

-A goroutine-friendly combinatorics/functional library.
+A goroutine-friendly functional library.
 It features methods like cartesian product for slices but by *generating* them on demand and channeling the results as you go.

 ## Quick Overview
-### Functional
-`functional` provides the most usual functional programming patterns but adapted to channels.
+`gombinator` provides the most usual functional programming patterns but adapted to channels.
 That is, they're designed to **channel** the results instead of accumulating them and returning whole computed collections.
 The advantages of this are twofold: all elements are computed on demand and can be consumed by different goroutines with no concurrency issues.

-## Combinatorics
-TODO (weird, I know)

-# Functional example
+# Quick Example
 The library allows you to turn memory-heavy, single threaded code like this
 ```go
 func main() {